 Board Certified Assistant Behavior Analyst (BCaBA®)

-Becoming a Board-Certified Assistant Behavior Analyst® allows you to design and implement behavior plans under BCBA® supervision.
-It’s a bachelor’s-level credential that suits professionals who want clinical responsibility without the full scope of independent practice.
+Becoming a Board-Certified Assistant Behavior Analyst® lets you provide behavior-analytic services under required BCBA® supervision.
+It’s a bachelor’s-level credential that suits professionals who want clinical responsibility without the full scope of independent practice, though your specific permitted activities also depend on your state’s laws and setting.

 Board Certified Behavior Analyst (BCBA®)